-The Group's strategic focus is primarily directed at delivering services in the global natural resources market sectors of metal & minerals, oil & gas, and power & water.
+The Group's strategic focus is primarily directed at delivering services in the global natural resources market sectors of resources, industrial, energy, water and specialised infrastructure.
 The Board has approved this strategy and oversees both its implementation and operational plans.

-The Board is active in informing and approving the strategy of the Group, ensuring appropriate alignment between strategy and the purpose and mandate of the Group.
-The Board appreciates that strategy, risk, performance and sustainability are inseparable.
+The Board is active in informing and approving the strategy of the Group, ensuring alignment between strategy and the purpose and mandate of the Group.
+The Board appreciates that strategy, risk, performance, and sustainability are inseparable.